lmc-eu/spirit-design-system/packages/web-twig/CONTRIBUTING.md

 To start this project simply run `make start` and then add project certificates to your machine by `make cert`.

+In a moment the app will be setup and ready on `https://localhost:4443`.

 Please consult [`Makefile`](./Makefile) for available commands and options to setup and run this project.

 ## Components definition